 9. Will we meet again before the wedding?

 The answer should be yes, and if not, this should raise concern.
-Whether that meeting is in-person or virtually over video conferencing, the wedding DJ should be able to layout their full planning process, as well when each phase of the planning process will take place.
-Don’t risk the chance of a DJ who claim they just need you to submit some online forms and they can show up at your wedding and be successful.
-These also tend to be the wedding DJs that magically disappear right before the wedding.
+Whether that meeting is in-person or virtually over video conferencing, the wedding DJ should be able to layout their full planning process, as well as when each phase of the planning process will take place.
+Don’t risk the chance of a DJ who claims they just need you to submit some online forms and they can show up at your wedding and be rock it.
+These also tend to be the wedding DJs that magically disappear right before wedding day.

 10. How much time will you need for setup and breakdown on the day of the event?